-Hui Cuisine is particular about controlling cooking time and temperature.
-High, medium or slow heat is applied according to the quality and characteristics of the different materials and the flavor requirements of finished dishes.
-Hui Cuisine requires skill in sautéing and stewing to achieve a delicate lightness in taste.
-Some typical dishes stewed in brown sauce may appear a little heavy on oil compared to some other styles.
-Ham is also often added to enhance the taste.
+Hui chefs are particular about controlling cooking time and temperature.
+High, medium, or low heat is applied according to the quality and characteristics of the different ingredients, and the flavor requirements of finished dishes.
+They aim to cook food to perfection, and not overcook to protect the nutrition.
+So they have special skill in sautéing and stewing to achieve a delicate lightness in taste.

 |Ham and “Whippy” Bamboo Stew||huǒtuǐ dùn biān sǔn||Hwor-tway dwnn byen swnn||火腿炖鞭笋|